IBE160/SG-Gruppe-A/docs/epics.md

 I want to protect sensitive backend endpoints,
 So that only authenticated users can access their own data.

+**Related FRs:** FR001, FR002

 **Acceptance Criteria:**
 1. Backend middleware is implemented to check for a valid session token on protected routes.
 2. Endpoints for uploading CVs, analyzing jobs, and viewing history are protected.
 3. Requests to protected endpoints without a valid token are rejected with a `401 Unauthorized` error.
 4. A user can only access data that is associated with their own user ID.
+5. All data in transit is encrypted using HTTPS (NFR001).
+6. The authentication and authorization mechanisms are compliant with GDPR and Norwegian privacy regulations (NFR002).

 **Prerequisites:** Story 3.2